 However, no matter what precautions you put into place for this, there’s a possibility that at times your systems will fail.
 Not only is there a risk of your IPS (internet service provider) crashing, but the system you use for online payments could face errors.

 Every business, no matter what they specialize in, will face customer issues and disputes at one time or another.
 That’s a fact.
-And within your ecommerce business, this is no different.
+And within your eCommerce business, this is no different.

-Whether this is because of the product not arriving, not meeting the customer’s expectations or they have been charged twice for it, there are so many problems that can arise.
+Whether this is because of the product not arriving, not meeting the customer’s expectations or they have been charged twice for it, there are so many problems that arise.

-Although this is just part of running an ecommerce business, it’s important that you have the practices in place to try and cope with them.
+Although this is just part of running an eCommerce business, it’s important that you have the practices in place to try and cope with them.